Top 10 Non-Trading Udemy Courses To Make You A Rounded Trader

 If you’ve been trading with real money in amounts you care about, you must have experienced the emotional roaster coaster ride that comes along.

-You would agree that to be a resilient trader, you must learn to control the impact of emotions like fear and greed on your trading activities.
+You would understand that to be a resilient trader; you must learn to control the impact of emotions like fear and greed on your trading activities.

-And the first step is to become aware of these emotions and to be mindful of your mental state.
-Mediation offers a basic structure for doing so.
+And the first step is to become aware of these emotions and be mindful of your mental state.
+Mediation offers an essential structure for doing so.

-This basic meditation course will introduce you to techniques for developing such mindfulness.
+This introductory meditation course will introduce you to techniques for developing such mindfulness.

 Course #5: Master Cognitive Biases and Improve Your Critical Thinking